Get all the latest data for Zurich

 Could property prices jump again in Zurich as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Zurich is medium, meaning prices will probably rise moderately rather than explosively.
+As of 2026, the likelihood of a renewed Zurich price surge is medium, but a jump would more likely mean 3% to 6% growth than a 15% boom.

 Please also note that we regularly publish and update real estate price forecasts for Zurich here.